Our A-Z of Weston Way

-We encourage children to travel to nursery by foot, whether this be walking, scooting, riding a bike as there are direct health benefits (grown-ups too!)
+We encourage children to travel to nursery by foot, whether this be walking, scooting or riding a bike as there are direct health benefits (grown-ups too!).
 There is an area tucked away where you may wish to leave a bike or scooter at drop off.

 Due to health and safety, all buggies and prams need to also be stored in this area as we do not have the space for these inside the building.